vincentlan15/String-Regex-Manipuplation/chapter3.md

 *** =solution

-# Import re
-import re

-# Assign the sequence to the object seq
+# assign the opening to the object text
+text = "It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity..."

+# Aplit the words: words
-seq = "ATGCTTCGGCAAGACTCAAAAAATA"
+words = text.split()

-# Search for AGA: results
-results = re.search("AGA", seq)

-# Print out the result
+# Print out the results
-print(results)
+print(words)

 *** =sct